First look at deal that could get nearly 50,000 GM employees back to work

 Continue Reading Below

-Some of the most anticipated parts of the deal include a new shortened path to permanent status for temporary workers and guaranted wage increases and lump sums for permanent manufacturing employees.
+FOX Business obtained a copy of the agreement on Thursday before the outcome of union leaders' vote on it was known.
 The agreement would apply to GM's hourly workers.

-But many workers who are dismayed at the thought of GM closing more plants will be disappointed that the agreement does not include reopening the Lordstown assembly plant in Ohio.
+Many workers who are dismayed at the thought of GM closing more plants will be disappointed that the agreement does not include reopening the Lordstown assembly plant in Ohio.

 |Ticker